green-momentum/erik/README.md

 # ERIK

-A pet game written in Lua &amp; LÖVE.
-Our hero is a girl named Defne who finds chocolate in her messy room full of toys.
+A pet game written in Godot & Rust.
+Our hero is a girl named Defne looking for chocolate in her messy room full of toys.
+The first version of this game was written in Lua & LÖVE.

 # Authors